4 MINUTE READ

 2. Video is king again!

-2018 is the year when you can expect a lot more video popping up across the recruitment landscape.
-Not only will we see a lot more video growth through the growth of VR and AR technologies mentioned above, but we can also expect to see candidates embedding videos about their skills into their LinkedIn profile, as well as in exciting new recruiting products like engage.
-We can also expect a huge amount more video from employers showing what their company is like to work for too to entice 'would be' employees.
+Video is popping up across the recruitment landscape.
+Not only through the growth of VR and AR technologies, but with candidates embedding videos about their skills into their LinkedIn profile, as well as in exciting new recruiting products like engage.
+There continues to be a huge amount of videos from employers showing what their company is like to work for to entice 'would be' employees.

 Whether you love the idea of an AI program matching candidates to vacancies or feel that artificial intelligence will take everyone's job in the end; the simple truth is that the robot invasion of recruitment has already begun.